 Shut the water off by locating the water shut off valve and turning it all the way off.
 Check both faucets to make sure there is no water flowing.
 You are good to move on to the next step.

 Step 2 - Remove Drain Gate

 To remove the drain, first, remove the drain gate that is located on top of the drain.
 Do so by removing the screws that hold it into place using your screwdriver.
 It may be necessary to pry the cap with a screwdriver.
 With older tubs, it is sometimes necessary to do so because it has become attached to the drain.

 Step 3 - Remove the Drain

 Insert the large end of the basket wrench into the drain.
 Use a socket wrench to remove the drain by turning loose.
 Then safely and effectively remove the drain from the tub.

-Now it's time to start breaking the tub a part.
-Use a drop cloth to cover the area where you are working.
+Now it's time to start breaking the tub apart.
+Use a tarp or drop cloth to cover the area where you are working.
+This will keep all debris together to pick up afterward.
 Protect yourself with safety goggles and work gloves.

-Use your sledge hammer to pound on the tub.
+Use your sledgehammer to pound on the tub.
 Strike until the tub starts to break into pieces.
-Continue until you have broken the tub into pieces that are easy to remove and dispose.
+Continue until you have broken the tub into pieces that are easy to remove and dispose of.

 Remove the smashed sections of the tub and dispose of them properly into a dumpster.